ohmlabs/ohm/readme.md

 # Complete your registration at the strongOps site
 ```
 # License
-Ohm is licensed under the MIT license
+ohm is licensed under the MIT license